adadouche/esigelec-ue-lsp/TP/00 - Prepare your system for WSL/00 - Prepare your system for WSL.md

-# Prepare your system for Hadoop & Hive on WSL
+# Prepare your system for WSL

 ## Install Windows Subsystems for Linux